Investment is one of the crucial things that a start-up requires to take off and continue to be relevant in the market.

 Generally, two types of investors make private equity investments:

-- Institutional Investors: These are organisations or companies that make investments on behalf of other people.
-For example, insurance companies, mutual funds and pensions.
+- Institutional Investors: These are organizations or companies that invest on other people’s behalf.
+For example, insurance companies, mutual funds, and pensions.

-- Accredited Investors: Business entities or individuals permitted to trade or invest unregistered securities provided they fulfil one or more conditions concerning the net worth, asset size, income, professional experience or government status.
-These entities pool their capital in Large Private Equity Firms which in turn invests in propitious companies.
+- Accredited Investors: Business entities or individuals permitted to trade or invest in unregistered securities provided they fulfill one or more conditions concerning the net worth, asset size, income, professional experience, or government status.
+These entities pool their capital in Large Private Equity Firms, which invest in promising companies.

-These investors devote a sizeable amount of money in mid-market companies, generally, for longer periods.
+These investors devote a sizeable amount of money to mid-market companies for longer periods.
 The reasons why private equity investors prefer longer holding periods are:

 - To ascertain a turnaround (financial recovery) for troubled companies.